- 1836: Galena and Chicago Union Railroad charted between Chicago and Galena, Illinois

 - 2010-Present: Pecatonica Prairie Path gradually developed on Rockford to Freeport segment

-The author has ranked this bridge as being locally significant, due to the common design.
-Despite this, the bridge is a good example of an older generation girder.
+The author has ranked this bridge as being locally significant, due to the common design and unknown history.

 The photo above is an overview.